Cyclonis7734/Regis_Steam_Games/W8/Final_Documentation.md

     Purchase_Options        1.707171
     dtype: float64

-Did you notice the unusually high Franchise_Count average from earlier, and that it still is present?
+Did you notice the unusually high Franchise_Count average from earlier (on all the data), and that it is still present?
 This means that we're, probably, only seeing games that have lots of eyes on them, normally.
 This could mean that ESRB is obtained by games where the popularity hits a specific point, and the developer/publisher feels that it is necessary to get it?

 In a quick Google search, there is no actual enforcement that a game HAS to get ratings on their game, to be released.
 ESRB is simply a "professional" and respected means of obtaining a rating for content.
 The Franchise count of 10+, has a few stipulations in its calculations, that make this more acceptable.
     1. It's NOT counting values of Null